-The Computer Support Technician program is 720 contact hours over a period of 36 weeks.
-All students must complete the program with 54 quarter credit hours.
+The Computer Support Technician program is 720 contact hours (lecture 384, lab 336) over a period of 36 weeks.
+All students must complete the program with a minimum of 54 quarter credit hours (lecture 38, lab 16).
 Upon successful completion of the program, graduates will be awarded a Computer Support Technician Certificate.